UNIJackS/ESP32Ecosystem/README.md

 ESPnow ecosystem.
 =======
 * This Repository contains the code and documentation for controlling my robotics projects.
-I currently have a controller, rover and arm however I plan to add to in the future.
+I have built a controller, rover and arm.
 The idea of this project was to create an ecosystem in which all my projects use the same control scheme.
-This would allow me to use the same controller and program to control all my current and future projects.
+This would allow me to use the same controller and or program to control all my current and future projects.
 It would also speed up my development process as I wouldn't have to start from nothing every time.

 Images
 -----------